How to Know If You Have Termites In Your Home

 Termites.
 Just the name of these tiny pests can send shivers down the spine of a homeowner, and for good reason.
 Termites are known for sneaking into homes through cracks in the foundation and wreaking real havoc to the interior wooden structure, sometimes literally right under a homeowner’s nose.
 Worst of all, termites have a penchant for staying silent and subtle, making it difficult to spot their dirty work until it is too late.

 Difficult, however, is not the same as impossible.
 If you keep your eyes open, you might be able to spot the telltale signs of a termite infestation in the works and react accordingly.

-- Hollow wood: Do termites really eat wood?
+Do termites really eat wood?
 Yes, and they love it.
+Hollow wood is a huge sign signifying termite activity.
 If you are doing a little bit of carpentry to repair a part of your home and find holes or hollows in the wood frame, a termite family has been feasting there.
-Sometimes you can do a quick-check for termites by rapping your hand onto wooden sections of your home, especially down in the basement or anywhere near the ground; if it sounds hollow, it probably is and termites are probably to blame.
+Sometimes you can do a quick-check for termites by rapping your hand onto wooden sections of your home, especially down in the basement or anywhere near the ground; if it sounds hollow, it probably is, and termites are probably to blame.

 If you live in or around Indianapolis, contact Trio Pest Control and our Greenwood termite removal specialists.
 We offer fast, reliable service with a smile, each and every time.
 New customers also qualify for 10% off their first service with an online coupon.
 Go ahead and request your free estimate today to learn more.